Jamie Merisotis, President/CEO, Lumina Foundation

 Thank you, and good morning, everyone.
 I’m honored to be part of this event, and I want to thank AACSB for asking me to help kick off this year’s assessment conference.
 I’m excited to be here, and I hope I can bring a new perspective to the work that all of you do.

 That work —assessing your students’ learning to ensure educational quality—that effort is hugely important … and it is central to our own work at Lumina Foundation.

-If you’re at all familiar with Lumina, you know that we direct all of our resources and organize all of our efforts around a single, ambitious college-attainment goal—what we call Goal 2025.
-By the year 2025, we want 60 percent of Americans to hold a college degree, certificate or other high-quality postsecondary credential.
+If you’re at all familiar with Lumina, you know that we direct all of our resources and organize all of our efforts around a single, ambitious college-attainment goal: by the year 2025, we want 60 percent of Americans to hold a college degree, certificate or other high-quality postsecondary credential.

 Certainly, there’s no need for me to convince anyone here of the value in boosting college attainment.
 We’re all aware of the transformative power of higher education and of the enormous benefits it affords—to individuals, to families, to regional and state economies, to a more equitable society, and to the strength and stability of our democracy.
 We also know that, in this increasingly complex and interconnected world, college-level learning is vital for anyone who hopes to maintain a middle-class lifestyle.
 Experts say that, by the end of this decade, nearly two-thirds of jobs will require some type of postsecondary credential.
 We also know that many of our international peers, representing countries who are participating in this conference, are already exceeding the U.S. attainment rate.
 That means a 60 percent attainment rate isn’t just a good goal … it’s a national necessity.